 - Severe dissociative symptoms where the individual feels cut off even from themselves or like they are losing touch with reality

 Many of these symptoms can lead to substance abuse, such as the tendency toward impulsiveness, and using drugs while suffering from BPD can lead to frequent overdoses.
 In most cases, both disorders can occur as a dangerous attempt to cope with real fears or issues that occurred in the past, and it is important for these issues to be addressed and treated as soon as possible.

 How Are These Comorbid Disorders Treated?

-Individual talk therapy and group therapy are both highly respected treatment options for BPD and can be beneficial for the treatment of addiction as well (US Department of Health and Human Services).
+Individual talk therapy and group therapy are both highly respected treatment options for BPD and can be beneficial for the treatment of addiction as well.
 Patients can learn to recognize and avoid triggers as well as to understand why they feel the way they feel and how past events could have influenced their current situation.
 In addition, patients can learn better coping mechanisms that will allow them to avoid dangerous behaviors, including substance abuse, brought on by the fear and pain experienced as a result of BPD.

 Seek Help Today